ahmedali5530/validate.js/README.md

 # validate.js
-A helper jquery plugin for basic form validation.
+A helper jquery plugin for basic and advanced form validation.

 ## validtors
 ```